LuisC2802/rbx1/README.md

 ```
 roslaunch rbx1_bringup fake_turtlebot.launch
 ```
-After run the launch, in another terminal we review the executing topics with:
+After running the launch, in another terminal, we review the executing topics with:
 ```
 rostopic list
 ```